2024–25 NFL playoffs: NFC: Philadelphia Eagles 28, Los Angeles Rams 22

 This was the fourth meeting between the Eagles and Rams in NFL playoff history, with the Rams having won two of the three prior matchups; the then-St. Louis Rams won 29–24 won the most recent playoff meeting in the 2001 NFC Championship Game at the Edward Jones Dome in St. Louis.
 In the regular season, the Eagles defeated the Rams 37–20 during Week 12 in Los Angeles.

 The Eagles and Rams traded touchdowns on their first possessions.
 The Eagles scored on a 44-yard run from quarterback Jalen Hurts, while the Rams finished their drive off with a pass from Matthew Stafford to tight end Tyler Higbee.
-The score was not tied due to Jake Elliott's missed extra point after the Hurts run.
+The score was not tied due to Jake Elliott's missed extra point.
 The two teams then matched each other with punts.
 Late in the first quarter, the Eagles went in front with a 62-yard touchdown run from Saquon Barkley; it was Barkley's third touchdown against the Rams this season, after breaking the Eagles single-game rushing record against them in Week 12.
 Joshua Karty added a field goal for the Rams on their next possession to cut the Eagles' lead to 13–10.
 Neither team scored for the rest of the second quarter as the game went into halftime.